22 BEST EASY DAY HIKES IN WASHINGTON (That Are Actually Worth It)

 📍 Columbia Hills State Park | 👣 6.4 miles round trip | ⛰ 1,200 ft gain Difficulty: Easy-Moderate | Trail Info (WTA)

-Rolling hills covered in wildflowers with Mount Hood in the distance.
-If you’ve seen that iconic photo of a rusted truck in a field of yellow balsam root — this is the place.
-Best in late April through May when the hills explode in color.
+In late April and May, the hills explode — yellow balsam root, purple lupine, rolling grasslands with Mount Hood floating in the distance.
+If you’ve seen that iconic photo of the rusted truck in a field of flowers, this is the place.

 👉 More wildflower hikes: Best Spring Wildflower Hikes in Washington